⚠️ Available with any of the following subscriptions: Standard or Professional packages

 For example, if vacation accrual begins 6 months after the hire date with an initial balance of 12 days, it means that after 6 months, 12 days will be accrued to the employee's balance.

 Accrues.
 Accruals refer to the number of vacation days allocated to employees and the frequency at which they are distributed.
-For instance, employees receive an accrual of 2 vacation days each month, either on the date of their hire date or on the start of the month.
+For instance, employees receive an accrual of 2 vacation days each month, either on the date of their hire date or at the start of the month.

 The maximum balance setting establishes a limit on the number of days an employee can accumulate in their balance.
 This option is unnecessary if days are continuously accrued without a predefined maximum.